loginom/loginom-help-en-omegat/data/processors/variables/variables-from-table.md

 ## Content of the Output Data Set

 The output data set will include the variables received from the fileds using the selected aggregation functions.
-Each output aggregation option will correspond to separate variable.
+Each output aggregation option will correspond to a separate variable.

 Names, captions and values of fields will be received as follows:

 * **Name** will coincide with the field name if only one function is selected.
-If there is more than one function, the termination corresponding to the selected function will be added to the name.
+If there is more than one function, the ending corresponding to the selected function will be added to the name.
 * **Caption** will consist of the field name and aggregation function name.
 * **Value** is generated from all field values aggregated by the selected function.